 As a condition of employment, a person employed by the Government shall become a member of the plan, provided such person is under age 55 on the date of appointment.
-Membership contributions begin after completing one month of service.
+Membership contributions shall begin upon the completion of one month of service.

-■ Contributions
+• Contributions